 Schmancy artwork aside though, Linux Format is a great all-round read.
-It’s pitched at Linux enthusiasts of all levels so the content of each issues varies nicely from week-to-week, rather like my fickle interests.
-And since all issues here in the UK come with a cover-mounted DVD of distributions, you can even play with what you read about right away – no downloading needed.
+It’s pitched at Linux enthusiasts of all levels so the content of each issues varies nicely from month-to-month, rather like my fickle interests.
+All issues here in the UK come with a cover-mounted DVD of distributions, so you can even play with what you read about right away – no downloads required!

-Subscriptions to Linux Format start from…well, that’s not quite so simple.
+Subscriptions to Linux Format start from …Well, that’s not quite as simple.
 Who you subscribe through determines not only on how much you pay for per issue, but also whether you get digital editions and any extras.

 Going direct through the publisher’s own website will cost you £83.90 (Europe) for 13 issues over a 12 month period (delivered) and £90 (US), both including digital editions.
 Intermediary services like ‘My Favourite Magazines’ offer subs from as low as £25+ for 6 issues over six months, and £54+ for 13.
 Both are sans digital copies and UK only.

 Other Linux magazines are also available, including Linux User & Developer, RasPi, Linux Voice and Ubuntu User.

 I love Spotify.
 It’s got most of Relient K’s back catalog, lets me scrobble my history and suggests new stuff I might like.
 It also has one of the nicest development teams you’ll ever (likely never) meet.

 That fact is proven by the sheer existence of Spotify for Linux, the service’s official, native app.
 Although distributed officially it is maintained solely by employees who give a damn about Linux to put in their own time and expertise to develop it.